Mary Huggins is an artist from Rome, Georgia

 where she resides in her historic riverside home, the Moon River House, with her husband and 3 children.

 Creative through various avenues her entire life, including writing, photography, and interior decorating, Mary first started painting as a personal catharsis and to fill her own home with original art.
 Painting quickly became a passion and obsession.
-Over the past 5 years, she has experimented with and evolved her methods to hone her unique style while studying under numerous professional working artists.
+Over the past 6 years, she has experimented with and evolved her methods to hone her unique style while studying under numerous professional working artists.
 She considers her art education self-curated rather than self-taught.
 You can now find her in the studio on a daily basis creating commission work and seasonal collection releases.
 Though the journey to becoming an artist has been a winding and unconventional one, she is grateful and honored everyday for the ability to tell a story through her art.

 In my work, I long to create a shared sensory experience that compels people to come together and dialogue.

 More than just a beautiful addition to your home, the pieces I create are full of symbolism and meaning.
-With a background in psychology, I long for my work to be a visual representation of emotion, mood, and personal story.
+With a background in psychology, I long for my work to be a visual representation of emotion, memory, and personal story.